This topic compares Log Service with the ELK stack for you to better understand the main features and benefits of Log Service.

 - Test environment

-- Test configuration
+- Test configurations

 - Test data

-The sample test log is as follows:
+The sample test log entry is as follows:

-- Five columns of the double type, five columns of the long type, and five columns of the text type, with the values in alphabetical order based on the initial letter of field names as follows: 256, 512, 768, 1024, and 1280
+- Five columns of the double data type, five columns of the long data type, and five columns of the text data type, displayed in 256, 512, 768, 1,024, and 1,280 dictionaries.

-- Number of log lines: 162,640,232 (about 160 million log entries)
+- Number of raw log entries: 162,640,232 (about 160 million).

 timestamp:August 27th 2017, 21:50:19.000 long_1:756,444 double_1:0 text_1:value_136 long_2:-3,839,872,295 double_2:-11.13 text_2:value_475 long_3:-73,775,372,011,896 double_3:-70,220.163 text_3:value_3 long_4:173,468,492,344,196 double_4:35,123.978 text_4:value_124 long_5:389,467,512,234,496 double_5:-20,10.312 text_5:value_1125

-- Test configuration
+- Test configurations

-- Test scenarios
+- Test scenario

 values by the COUNT value to obtain the first 1,000 results:

 select count(long_1) as pv,sum(long_2),min(long_3),max(long_4),sum(long_5) group by text_1 order by pv desc limit 1000